 * Correspondence: dimitriu@uaic.ro (D.G.D.) and sgurlui@uaic.ro (S.G.)

-Abstract: Crystalline silver thin layers were obtained by high-energy pulsed laser ablation without deposition substrate be heated.
-The fluid instabilities Plateau-Rayleigh (PRI), Rayleigh – Taylor (RTI) and Richtmyer – Meshkov (RMI) instabilities, as well as crown splash induced during pulsed laser deposition (PLD) in high energy regime resulting in ring and pearl shaped structures offer the benefit of increased sorption surface.
+Abstract: Crystalline silver thin layers were obtained by high-energy pulsed laser ablation without heating of the deposition substrate.
+The fluid Plateau-Rayleigh (PRI), Rayleigh – Taylor (RTI) and Richtmyer – Meshkov (RMI) instabilities, as well as crown splash induced during pulsed laser deposition (PLD) in high energy regime, resulting in ring and pearl shaped structures, offer the benefit of increased sorption surface.
 These morphological structures obtained for the silver thin layers make them of interest for catalytic applications.
 The study presented with this work addresses both the fundamental and applied issues on the morphological structures obtained for the silver thin layer and their catalytic function in organic processes.
 In this sense, the catalytic action of the thin silver layer was highlighted by modifications of the Reactive Blue 21 dye (C.I.) in aqueous solution with sodium bicarbonate.
 Specific investigations and analyzes were carried out by electron microscopy and elemental analysis (SEM-EDX), atomic force microscopy (AFM) and profilometry, mass spectrometry, ablation plasma diagnosis, diffractograms (XRD), as well as IR spectroscopy (FTIR).
-In addition to the experimental investigation and analyzes, simulation of the ionization energy threshold was conducted in COMSOL for complementary evaluation on the processes and phenomena involved.
+In addition to the experimental investigation and analyzes, simulation of the ionization energy threshold was conducted in COMSOL for complementary evaluation on the involved processes and phenomena.

 Keywords: catalysis; ablation plasma diagnosis; borax treatment